SD card: Version 1

-Later versions state (at Section 4.3.2) that a 2 GB SDSC card shall set its READ_BL_LEN (and WRITE_BL_LEN) to indicate 1,024 bytes, so that the above computation correctly reports the card's capacity, but that, for consistency, the host device shall not request (by CMD16) block lengths over 512 B.
+Later versions state (at Section 4.3.2) that a 2 GB SDSC card shall set its READ_BL_LEN (and WRITE_BL_LEN) to indicate 1,024 bytes, so that the computation correctly reports the card's capacity, but for consistency, the host device shall not request (by CMD16) block lengths over 512 bytes.

 Versions 2 and 3

 In the definition of SDHC cards in version 2.0, the C_SIZE portion of the CSD is 22 bits and it indicates the memory size in multiples of 512 KB (the C_SIZE_MULT field is removed and READ_BL_LEN is no longer used to compute capacity).
-Two bits that were formerly reserved now identify the card family: 0 is SDSC; 1 is SDHC or SDXC; 2 and 3 are reserved.
+The SCR register identifies the card family: SD_SPEC = 2 selects either SDHC or SDXC.
+SD_SPEC3 = 1 selects SDXC.
 Because of these redefinitions, older host devices do not correctly identify SDHC or SDXC cards nor their correct capacity.